Home » Lunch/Dinner » Baked Panko Crusted Cod Recipe

-Looking for a cozy and delicious dinner that the whole family will love?
+Looking for a cozy and delicious weeknight dinner that the whole family will love?
 Panko Crusted Cod is an easy recipe made with simple ingredients that will win over even the pickiest of eaters.

-I've been working on this baked cod recipe for years now and I've finally perfected the combination of the mild and flaky fish and the crunchy texture coming from the buttery parmesan panko topping.
 The fish bakes up delightfully moist and succulent, while the panko adds loads of flavor and crunch.
 Paired with a fresh green salad or a side of roasted cauliflower, you can have a satisfying and healthy meal on the table in under an hour.

 For full ingredient amounts, see the recipe card at the bottom of the post.